declancm/virtualenv-creator/README.md

 **To manually run the script:**

 _Note: For Windows PowerShell (the old version), replace all instances of 'pwsh' with 'powershell'._

 - Enter the following command into PowerShell:

       pwsh /nologo -ExecutionPolicy Bypass -NoExit -File $HOME\Documents\virtualenv-creator\pyvenv-PS.ps1

-- An alias can be added to the location output by 'echo $profile' (if the file doesn't exist, create it), to run the script with the command 'pyvenv':
+- An alias can be added to the location output by 'echo $profile' (if the file doesn't exist, create it), to run the script with the command 'pyvenv'

-      function runPyvenv { Invoke-Expression "pwsh /nologo -ExecutionPolicy Bypass -NoExit -File $HOME\Documents\virtualenv-creator\pyvenv-PS.ps1" }
+      function runPyvenv { Invoke-Expression "pwsh /nologo -ExecutionPolicy ` Bypass -NoExit -File $HOME\Documents\virtualenv-creator\pyvenv-PS.ps1" }
       Set-Alias pyvenv runPyvenv